 When submitting your EOI by email use subject line: “BSP Expression of Interest” and attach the following documents:

 - A completed EOI form

 - Financial statements for the past two years, as well as interim financial statements for at least the last 6 month period

 - Confirmation of other funding sources (e.g. bank statements, unused portion of lines of credit, official letters of intent, funding agreements, signed term sheets)

 - Other supporting information (e.g. business plan, pitch deck) detailing your organization, how it meets the high-growth definition, and details about the proposed project

-WD reserves the right to change these intake dates at any time; consult our website for the most current dates.
+WD reserves the right to change intake dates at any time; consult our website for the most current dates.

 Within 30 calendar days of the close of the intake, WD will invite select companies to submit a full application for funding consideration.
 If you have not been contacted, your project will not be considered for funding.

 - Current bank statements detailing existing cash balances or the unused portion of lines of credit